 What Is A RB Modifier?
 Replacement of a Part of DME, Orthotic or Prosthetic Item furnished as Part of a Repair

 What Is A RT Modifier?
-Right Side – Used to identify procedures performed on the right side of the body.
+Right Side.
+The RT modifier is used to identify procedures performed on the right side of the body.

 What Is A RR Modifier?
 Rental (use the RR modifier when DME is a rental)